 MIDWEST WHITETAILS and THE WIND

-|Hunting by the wind can and will be a confusing concept to both new hunters and even some seasoned hunters.
-How to properly use the wind has been and still is the subject for many
+|Hunting by the wind can & will be a confusing concept to both new hunters and even some seasoned hunters.
+How to properly use the wind has been a the subject for many controversial

 So when it comes to whitetails and the wind?
 Just keep in mind that (as with allot of big game animals) mother nature has perfectly designed the whitetail in a way that it will never change

 the way that it uses the wind to live.
 A whitetail (buck or doe) will always trust its nose to stay alive FIRST.
 Yes I feel that a deer will trust its nose way before it will ever trust its eyes and/or

 its ears.
 Through hearing whitetail hunters from all four corners of the U.S. Whether it be from the east coast of Maine, to the southern coast of Louisiana, all the way back up to the big